 1. Preheat an oven to 220°C/200°C fan/428°F/gas mark 7.
 Add the chopped onion and the garlic to a deep casserole dish along with the rapeseed oil, garlic granules, sea salt, black pepper, cayenne pepper and a pinch of chilli flakes.
 Give it all a good stir.

-2. Peel and cut the celeriac into large pieces and add to the dish.
-Using a spoon, turn the celeriac in the marinade until the pieces are evenly coated.
+2. Peel and cut the celeriac into large chunks and add to the dish and mix well.
 Add the rice and pour over the vegetable stock and stir carefully.
 Make sure the rice is fully immersed under the stock before adding the rosemary springs.
-Cover the dish in a layer of tin foil and bake in the oven for 50-55 minutes.
+Cover the dish in a layer of tin foil and bake in the oven for 45 mins.

-4. Once cooked, remove the rice from the oven and discard the foil.
-Taste the rice to check it’s cooked (if the rice is still a little tough, cover in foil and return to the oven and cook for a further 5-10 minutes.
-Wholegrain basmati rice is a little firmer than regular basmati so will still have a bit of bite to it even when cooked).
+4. Once cooked, remove from the oven and put the foil to one side.
+Taste the rice to check if it’s cooked – if the rice is still a little tough, cover in foil and return to the oven and cook for a further 5-10 mins.
+If cooked, sprinkle over the cheese and the black olives and return to the oven, covered in foil for a further 10 mins or until the cheese is melted.

-5. Top the rice with goats cheese and sprinkle with fresh parsley and black olives.
-Serve with a simple green salad.
+5. Finish sprinkled with fresh parsley and serve with a simple green salad.